 Comprehensive Exams

-Students must pass a two-stage qualifying exam.
-The first stage exam, known as the written qualification exam (WQE), occurs at the end of the first year in the program.
-The WQE measures the student's competency to review, analyze and propose solutions to questions drawn from the coursework in the first year.
-The second stage exam, known as the research qualification exam (RQE), typically occurs during the second year in the program.
-The RQE measures the student's ability to review, analyze and conduct doctoral-level research, the exam consists of a research paper and presentation by the student.
-Failure to pass the WQE or RQE will result in the student’s dismissal from the program.
+The Second stage exam, known as the Research Qualification Exam (RQE), typically occurs during the second year in the program.
+The RQE measures the student's ability to review, analyze and conduct doctoral-level research.
+The exam consists of a research paper and presentation by the student.
+Failure to pass the WQE or RQE will result in the student's dismissal from the program.

 Admission to Candidacy Requirements